BNB-DDRC/calendar/README.md

 #### URL

-`/rooms/:id`
+`/room/:id`

 #### GET:

-`/room/:id/availability` - Retrieves the current available and unavailable dates for this location ID in body of GET request
+`/room/:id/availability` - Retrieves the current unavailable dates for this location ID in body of GET request

               ex: {id: number}